 Graduate Service Appointments (GSAs)

-We anticipate having a limited number of graduate service appointments (assistantships) which include a tuition waiver and an annual wage of approximately $9,000 available for the 2020-21 academic year.
+We anticipate having a limited number of graduate service appointments (assistantships) which include a tuition waiver and an annual wage of approximately $9,000 available for the upcoming academic year.
 These GSA awards will be awarded competitively based on academic potential and financial need.
 GSA awards are available for both resident and non-resident students.
 Decisions regarding GSA awards will be made during the January-April timeframe.
-Applicants are encouraged to have their application material submitted no later than December 31, 2019 in order to guarantee priority consideration.
-Graduate assistants typically aid a professor in the classroom with teaching-related tasks.
+Applicants are encouraged to have their application material submitted no later than December 31 in order to guarantee priority consideration.
+First- year graduate assistants typically aid a professor in the classroom with teaching-related tasks.
+Second-year graduate assistants may be assigned to teach courses as instructor-on-record depending on department needs.
 A detailed job description is available by request.

 To apply, you must have: